upcmd/updocs-content/logs/c0105_vvvvv.md

       Name: "",
       Do: {
         {
-          "cmd": "{{.hitom}}",
           "name": "print",
-          "desc": "by default hitom is accessible from global context, that's why it is accessiable cross func" },
+          "desc": "by default hitom is accessible from global context, that's why it is accessiable cross func", "cmd": "{{.hitom}}"
+        },
         {
+          "name": "reg",
           "cmd": {
+            "value": "hello, jerry",
             "name": "hijerry",
-            "desc": "hijerry is registered to local scope only", "value": "hello, jerry"
+            "desc": "hijerry is registered to local scope only" },
-          },
           "flags": {
             "localonly"
-          },
-          "name": "reg"
+          }
         },
         {
           "name": "print",